kacastel/dsci551_project/README.md

 ### Progress Summary
 10/11 - KC - Trying to understand the difference between a CLI and general user input (standard input: stdin).
 Played around with implementing argparse, which apparently is needed for a CLI, but I didnt really get anywhere useful with it.
 It actually seems more limiting in regards to NL Input...so tbd.

+To Do: work on using the actual dataset(s) (add in Medical Examiner) and design functions to select columns, rows, and return selected tables as a joined table.